Dev-Trending-Tools99/Dextools-Trending-Bot/README.md

 <p align="center"><a href="https://www.youtube.com/watch?v=QABxf1Uqtls&t=108s" target="_blank"><img src="https://github.com/Dev-Trending-Tools99/Dextools-Trending-Bot/blob/main/Thumbnail.jpg?raw=true"></a></p>

 # Dextools-Trending-Bot
-a tool to trend your project on Dextools.io using python software
+a tool to trend your project on Dextools.io using python software and Rotating Residential Proxies

+NOTE : You can't use this bot by just downloading from github, contact me and get the ZIP Password to unlock and use it.

 ## Installation and Requirements